 STaR presenters are highly qualified in their field and experienced in education across a range of settings.
-They enjoy sharing their expertise so that educators can make immediate use of their new learning.
+They enjoy sharing their expertise so that educators and support workers can make immediate use of their new learning.

 Dr Sarah Carlon

 Sarah has extensive experience educating adults in the area of special education.
-She has worked both as a university Lecturer delivering postgraduate special education courses and as a STaR Special Educator training and mentoring childcare educators to successfully include young children with disabilities in their services.
-She has also worked in a range of inclusive early childhood settings as an early childhood teacher and centre director.
-Sarah is passionate about translating the early childhood early intervention evidence into practice and supporting early childhood educators to extend their knowledge and skills in the area of special and inclusive education.
+She has lectured in special education at the postgraduate university level and has also worked in a range of inclusive early childhood settings as an early childhood teacher and centre director.
+Sarah is passionate about translating research evidence into practice and supporting educators to extend their knowledge and skills in special and inclusive education.

 Bachelor of Education (Early Childhood Education), Macquarie University

 Megan has extensive experience teaching people with disabilities and is a highly skilled special educator.
 Her courses provide rich examples of issues that can arise and evidence-based strategies for educators to implement.
-She manages the implementation of the STaR Model across early education, schools and post-school settings.
+She manages the programs at STaR that support children and adults with disability to have quality learning plans.
 Megan’s approach is to coach and mentor staff to facilitate successful lifelong learning and inclusion for people with disabilities.